cscart/docs/en/user_guide/orders/return_requests/rma_reasons.rst

 #.
 Go to **Orders → Return requests**.

 #.
-Click the gear button in the right upper part of the page and choose **RMA reasons**.
+Click the gear button in the upper right part of the page and choose **RMA reasons**.

 #.
 Click on the status of the reason and choose the desired status.

 .. hint::

-    You can also change the wording of the reason and it's position.
+    You can also change the wording of the reason and its position.